Before you start laser engraving and cutting

 Safe work with the CNC laser

-Due to serious health risks, processing materials with high power CNC lasers requires following a number of safety rules:
+Due to serious health risks, processing materials with high power CNC lasers requires following some safety rules:

 - When working, always wear protective goggles, and pay special attention not only to the beam of light that comes out of the head, but also laser rays that are reflected and diffused.